 There is no audio or video recording permitted during ATOA panels without advance permission from the staff.
 Photographs may be taken, without the use of flash.
 You will be asked to turn off your equipment and leave if you ignore this rule.
 Video Tapes of our panels are available for purchase.
 Help support ATOA by buying tapes of the panels that interest you.

-ATOA wishes to thank: The SOHO20 Chelsea Gallery, The Lily Auchincloss Foundation, The Lower Manhattan Community Council, The Bachman Foundation, and Weinick, Sanders and Leventhal, CPAs, for their generous support.
+ATOA wishes to thank: The Jefferson Market Library, The Lily Auchincloss Foundation, The Lower Manhattan Community Council, The Bachman Foundation, and Weinick, Sanders and Leventhal, CPAs, for their generous support.